cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-vacuum.md

 `VACUUM` cannot be run inside a transaction block.

 Vacuum active databases frequently (at least nightly), in order to remove expired rows.
 After adding or deleting a large number of rows, running the `VACUUM ANALYZE` command for the affected table might be useful.
-This updates the system catalogs with the results of all recent changes, and allows the Greenplum Database query optimizer to make better choices in planning queries.
+This updates the system catalogs with the results of all recent changes, and allows the Cloudberry Database query optimizer to make better choices in planning queries.

 > **Important** PostgreSQL has a separate optional server process called the *autovacuum daemon*, whose purpose is to automate the execution of `VACUUM` and `ANALYZE` commands.
-Greenplum Database enables the autovacuum daemon to perform `VACUUM` operations only on the Greenplum Database template database `template0`.
+Cloudberry Database enables the autovacuum daemon to perform `VACUUM` operations only on the Cloudberry Database template database `template0`.
 Autovacuum is enabled for `template0` because connections are not allowed to `template0`.
 The autovacuum daemon performs `VACUUM` operations on `template0` to manage transaction IDs (XIDs) and help avoid transaction ID wraparound issues in `template0`.

 Manual `VACUUM` operations must be performed in user-defined databases to manage transaction IDs (XIDs) in those databases.